 blog banner desktop image blog banner mobile image

-Types of Unmanned Underwater Vehicles and Unmanned Surface Vehicles
+Types of Autonomous Underwater Vehicles, Remotely Operated Vehicles, and Uncrewed Surface Vehicles

 November 21, 2022 | Mark Fairchild

-Are you a graduate student or working professional for whom an unmanned underwater vehicle (UUV) or unmanned surface vehicle (USV) would be useful, and yet you’re unfamiliar with the available options?
+Are you a graduate student or working professional for whom an autonomous underwater vehicle (AUV), remotely operated underwater vehicle (ROV), or uncrewed surface vehicle (USV) would be useful, and yet you’re unfamiliar with the available options?
 If so, you’ve come to the right place!

 Aquatic vehicles that don’t require a crew or onboard pilot come in a variety of shapes and sizes, determined mainly by the intended application.
-From small and portable remotely operated vehicles to large, unmanned surface vessels, there is an unmanned surface vehicle (USV) or unmanned underwater vehicle (UUV) for every need and budget.
+From small and portable remotely operated vehicles to large, uncrewed surface vessels, there is an uncrewed surface vehicle (USV) or autonomous underwater vehicle (AUV) for every need and budget.

-So, what are the different types of UUVs and USVs available and what do they each have to offer?
+So, what are the different types of AUVs, ROVs, and USVs available and what do they each have to offer?

-What follows is a breakdown of the most common types of unmanned marine vehicles you’ll find on the market.
-We take a look at three broad categories: Unmanned Surface Vehicles (USVs), Unmanned Underwater Vehicles (UUVs), and Remotely Operated Underwater Vehicles (ROVs).
+What follows is a breakdown of the most common types of uncrewed marine vehicles you’ll find on the market.
+We take a look at three broad categories: Uncrewed Surface Vehicles (USVs), Autonomous Underwater Vehicles (AUVs), and Remotely Operated Underwater Vehicles (ROVs).
 The applications for each type are examined, and we also give an overview of some of the common payloads like sensors, manipulators, and navigational equipment.

 USV designed by Bastiaan Tomassen, Seaber's Yuco AUV, and JM Robotics' JM HD3 ROV.